ekamperi/ekamperi.github.io/_posts/2020-10-14-github-analytics.md

 <img style="width: 25%; height: 25%" src="{{ site.url }}/images/list_of_repos.png" alt="Github analytics commits">
 </p>

-## How to get the size of each repository broken down by language
+## How to get the size of all repositories broken down by language

+We start by creating a function that talks to the */repos/:owner/:repo/languages* path.
+Same as before, we pass our personal access token to the header of the request:

 {% highlight mathematica %}
 {% raw %}